 Her first draft was accepted for publication straightaway.
 Since then, she’s developed a rigorous process for writing.
 Any idea that comes her way gets written straight down onto an index card.
 It may be as simple as “A meets B,” or it may be a great line she’s overheard, but once it’s down on a card, it won’t be forgotten.
 The cards pile up, the details of the story gradually emerge, and when she’s sure she’s got what she needs, she spreads the cards out on the table—and orders the details of the story into line.

-Georgia’s first Bywater title, 96 Hours, was published in October 2011.
+Georgia’s first Bywater Books title, 96 Hours, was published in October 2011.
 It received Gold in the Gay & Lesbian Fiction category of the Foreword Reviews Book of the Year Awards and received a Goldie for Traditional Contemporary Romance.
-In 2014, Bywater will be publishing her new novel Olive Oil & White Bread, which won the Ann Bannon Popular Choice Award from the Golden Crown Literary Society in 2015.
+In 2014, Bywater Books also published her novel Olive Oil & White Bread, which won the Ann Bannon Popular Choice Award from the Golden Crown Literary Society in 2015.